Elevate Talented Women to Lead Your Organization

 Our leadership training for women focuses on the critical skills and competencies proven to make organizations thrive.

 The women in your organization make up half of your talent pipeline, from your front lines to your C-suite.
 And while there’s no one formula for being an effective leader, it’s a little more complicated when it comes to women in leadership.
-Double standards, the second shift, and the infamous glass ceiling place disproportionate burdens on women.
+Systemic inequities, intersecting identities, and biases (both conscious and unconscious) place disproportionate burdens on women.

-Despite recent gains in the share of women in leadership, with 25% in senior management roles as of early 2020, the pandemic has undone much of that progress — with women now leaving the workforce at much higher rates than men.
+Despite recent gains in the share of women in leadership, the pandemic has undone much of that progress — with women now leaving the workforce at much higher rates than men and women’s participation in the labor force dropping to its lowest level in 3 decades.

 That’s why it’s critical that organizations make intentional efforts to invest in retention and support of talented women leaders.